Part 3: Using Technology to Coordinate NEMT and Transit Services

 Use technology to enhance NEMT program administration and verify medical trips (strategy 7)

 Medicaid funding comes with some very rigid strings attached and requires specific reporting about the transportation services offered.
 Providers must verify that the passenger is eligible to receive a Medicaid service and transportation on the date and time of transportation.

 With technology available today, all of these puzzle pieces can be tracked and reported in real-time.
 TripSpark’s NovusMED can verify the requesting NEMT service is eligible, then assign the trip to a transportation provider qualified to offer the appropriate level of service at the lowest cost.
 The date, time and location of each trip is documented, tracked and reported against performance metrics.
 Riders can schedule return trips with one call or click and access real-time information about their travel arrangements.

 Public transit agencies and NEMT brokers motivated by a mutual business opportunity can negotiate a cost-sharing policy for door-to-door trips.
-Typically a public transit agency will look to cover the fully allocated cost of a NEMT trip, while Medicaid expects to only pay the cost of the “fare”.
+Typically, a public transit agency will look to cover the fully allocated cost of a NEMT trip, while Medicaid expects to only pay the cost of the “fare”.
 Having a robust NEMT transportation software solution that allows you to track variable costs like driver wages, fuel and mileage helps accurately calculate actual costs per trip.
-Understanding actual costs helps each agency negotiate an equitable rate for NEMT trips.
+Understanding actual costs help each agency negotiate an equitable rate for NEMT trips.
 NovusMED can also do the complicated calculations of determining each rider’s portion of costs for a shared ride.